graphql-dotnet/graphql-dotnet/README.md

 #### 2. Serialization

-For serialized results, you'll need an `IDocumentWriter` implementation.
+For serialized results, you'll need an `IGraphQLSerializer` implementation.
 We provide several serializers (or you can bring your own).

 ```